AU-Master-Thesis/thesis/sections/3-methodology/study-1/configuration.typ

       ],
     )
   },
   caption: [An example of an automatically generated SDF file.
-A) Rasterise the environment into a black and white image.
+A) Rasterize the environment into a black and white image.
 B) Expand the obstacles to make the eventual blur eat less into the obstacles.
 C) Blur the image to create the final SDF.], )<f.m.sdf>

-Furthermore, this single source of truth, allows the #acr("MAGICS") to visualise the true environment as meshes; generated from the same configuration file.
+Furthermore, this single source of truth, allows the #acr("MAGICS") to visualize the true environment as meshes; generated from the same configuration file.
 As explained later, in , the user can choose to toggle visibility of both this _generated map_ mesh, and the #acr("SDF") image, which allows the user to understand both the actual environment and how the factors are measuring the environment.
 Furthermore, true collisions between the robots and the environment are calculated using the `parry2d`@parry2d library, which also uses the environment configuration to generate all the necessary colliders.

 // ==== Signed Distance Field <s.m.sdf.sdf>

 // Automatic generation of SDF image
 // 1.
-Rasterise the environment into a black and white image.
+Rasterize the environment into a black and white image.
 // 2.
 Expand the obstacles to make the eventual blur eat less into the obstacles.
 // 3.
 Blur the image to create the final SDF.